HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

             Added restrictions to input values
             Added support for string with spaces
         Added isMail function in f_utilitaries.cpp

+        Added time.h library for compatibility with windows Corrected isMail function in f_utilitaries.cpp (deleted _order, there could be mails with more than one dot) Show message if data changed correctly
+        Modified isString function to allow empty spaces Erased pause in printGuestMenu function in f_menu.cpp Fixed bugs in function myData in fu_global.cpp Modified pause function in f_utilitaries.cpp, now allows one boolean parameter (true: two cin.ignore, often used after menu option input /default) (false: avoid sending remaining stream data from pevious cin input) Converted pause to pauseClear function in f_utilitaries.cpp, now it clear the data stream remaining from previous cin input, and pauses the program (only one at the time)
-        *Active/inactive status of cv according to filled data *Do not allow to choose account type if there is empty user data
+        Do not allow to choose account type if there is empty user data
+        --- GUEST MENU FINISHED ---
+        Fixed pauseClear in user menu functions

+        *(Guest)Check if string is full spaces (at re set data) *(worker)Active/inactive status of cv according to filled data

     CHANGES MADE v0.7 ( Add communication functions )